sukikrishna/dependent-type/README.md

 The first part is 'dependent.py' which should be a close implementation of the semantic model for implementing Dependent Types
 Can run this code by cloning the repository and running 'python dependent.py' locally.

-Optionally, there is a separate semantic model for implementing polymetric polymorphism, and the corresponding type set as a PDF.
+Unrelated to the dependently typed assignment, but there is included a separate semantic model for implementing polymetric polymorphism using STLC and the corresponding type set as a PDF.

 References: